 You may have seen the commercials about the new Angel Sleeper Pillow by Copper Fit which is designed for side and back sleepers.
 It comes in a standard and king size.
 For this review, I purchase the standard size which sells for about $40.
 Overall I appreciate that they put a lot of thought into the design and it certainly doesn’t look like a standard pillow.
 I think it’s great for back sleeping but it came up a little short, literally for side sleeping.
 I have a bigger frame and it just wasn’t thick enough for my shoulders.
 Below are my thoughts about the Angel Sleeper.

 Overview of the Angel Sleeper Pillow

-You can only get this pillow through the Angel Sleeper website.
+You can buy the Copper Fit Angel Pillow from their website or on Amazon.
 It comes in a standard and king size.
 When I ordered my pillow it said there were shipping delays and to expect it in about 3 weeks but to my surprise, it arrived in 4 days!
 The pillow was packaged in a protective plastic pouch with a zippable cover which can be reused for storage when not in use.
 Because it wasn’t vacuum sealed, there was very little off-gassing so it’s ready to use right away.

 If you are extra sensitive to smells the cover is machine washable and running it through the wash will help.
 Here’s what it looks like right out of the packaging.